Huawei begs FCC for 5G role, claiming delayed deployment and higher prices

 However, deployments of 5G networking gear have already started in the United States without Huawei hardware.
 European rivals Ericsson and Nokia have grown their business with U.S. carriers Verizon, AT&T, T-Mobile, and Sprint, each of which has already started installing 5G- or 5G-ready hardware in multiple cities.
 Verizon launched its pre-standards 5G network in four cities yesterday, and AT&T has pledged to launch standards-based 5G in 12 cities by year’s end.

-Ericsson has announced a major commitment to U.S. 5G development and manufacturing, and South Korean competitor Samsung is similarly working to bolster its U.S. presence.
+Ericsson has announced a major commitment to U.S. 5G development and manufacturing, and South Korean competitor Samsung has announced secure 5G gear, and is similarly working to bolster its U.S. presence.
 Government officials and engineers have noted the intrinsic importance of security in 5G networking products, as cars, drones, factories, and even cities will be wirelessly connected and, without completely trustworthy hardware, could be subject to unauthorized remote control.

 On the other hand, there’s little question that Huawei’s absence as a competitor will lead to higher initial equipment prices — for carriers, if not customers.
 Huawei is known outside of the U.S. as particularly aggressive on pricing, and also reasonably innovative in engineering, having developed a solid share of the patented technologies that underlie the 5G standard.

-The company suggests that the FCC and other agencies develop a “comprehensive security framework to protect against threats,” including Huawei as part of the discussion.
-Whether the U.S. takes Huawei up on the suggestion remains to be seen.
+With its first 5G devices nearing release, the company suggests that the FCC and other agencies develop a “comprehensive security framework to protect against threats,” including Huawei as part of the discussion.
+It previously called for the FTC to become involved in fighting the national security ban.
+Whether the U.S. takes Huawei up on the suggestions remains to be seen.